woozy308/Pokemon-Test/README.md

 # Key Note:
-Please ensure that if you test this project that you test the **latest updated branch**, not the base.
+Please ensure that if you test this project that you test the **latest updated branch**, *not the "stock-base"*.
+(Stock-base is for reference and program growth)

 # Features